Volunteering with our Animal Husbandry Team

 Please note that unfortunately, the National Marine Aquarium is unable to provide financial assistance for any of our volunteering roles.
 This role is physically demanding and requires a basic level of fitness.

-Role 2: Year in Industry 2024/2025- NOW CLOSED
+Role 2: Year in Industry – CLOSED

-For students wanting a shorter placement, please look at role 1.
+For students wanting a shorter placement, please look at Role 1.
 Students who are unable to commit to a minimum of 40 weeks will not be considered.
 For students who require longer than 40 weeks, this can be discussed at the interview stage.

-The National Marine Aquarium (NMA) is the UK’s largest aquarium, located in Britain’s Ocean City, Plymouth.
-It is run by the Ocean Conservation Trust, a charity dedicated to connecting people with the Ocean.
+The National Marine Aquarium (NMA) is the UK’s National Aquarium, located in Britain’s Ocean City, Plymouth.
+We are proudly the home of the Ocean Conservation Trust, a charity dedicated to connecting people with the Ocean.

 Find Out More